DVS-Lab/rf1-sequence-pilot/derivatives/fmriprep/logs/CITATION.md

 (transformation matrices, and six corresponding rotation and translation parameters) are estimated before any spatiotemporal filtering using `mcflirt` [FSL 6.0.5.1:57b01774, @mcflirt].
-BOLD runs were slice-time corrected to 0.531s (0.5 of slice acquisition range 0s-1.06s) using `3dTshift` from AFNI  [@afni, RRID:SCR_005927].
+The estimated *fieldmap* was then aligned with rigid-registration to the target EPI (echo-planar imaging) reference run.
-The BOLD time-series (including slice-timing correction when applied) were resampled onto their original, native space by applying the transforms to correct for head-motion.
+The field coefficients were mapped on to the reference EPI using the transform.
-These resampled BOLD time-series will be referred to as *preprocessed BOLD in original space*, or just *preprocessed BOLD*.
+BOLD runs were slice-time corrected to 0.532s (0.5 of slice acquisition range 0s-1.06s) using `3dTshift` from AFNI  [@afni, RRID:SCR_005927].
 The BOLD reference was then co-registered to the T1w reference using `mri_coreg` (FreeSurfer) followed by `flirt` [FSL 6.0.5.1:57b01774, @flirt] with the boundary-based registration [@bbr] cost-function.